-Yea, every year or so Anderson & Belnap turned out a new logic, and they did call it E, or R, or E_I , or P - W, and they beheld such logic, and they were called relevant.
+Yea, every year or so Anderson & Belnap turned out a new logic, and they did call it E, or R, or E_I , or P-W, and they beheld such logic, and they were called relevant.
 And these logics were looked upon with favor by many, for they captureth the intuitions, but by many they were scorned, in that they hadeth no semantics.
 Word that Anderson & Belnap had made a logic without semantics leaked out.
 Some thought it wondrous and rejoiced, that the One True Logic should make its appearance among us in the Form of Pure Syntax, unencumbered by all that set-theoretical garbage.
 Others said that relevant logics were Mere Syntax.
-(Routley and Meyer 1973, p.
+(R. Routley and R. Meyer 1973, p.
 194)

-Initial algebraic semantics based on De Morgan lattices didn't seem too enlightening: they looked like pure, not applied, semantics (Carnap 1948; Dummett 1973; Plantinga 1974).
+Initial algebraic semantics based on De Morgan lattices didn't seem too enlightening: they looked like pure, not applied semantics (Carnap (1948), Dummett (1973), and Plantinga (1974)).
 Pure semantics consists of mathematical structures that interpret the formal language but are themselves uninterpreted.
 Applied semantics concerns the interpretation of the mathematical structures as representing something we already have some independent grasp of.

-The frame semantics developed by Routley and Routley (1972) and Routley and Meyer (1972a, 1972b, 1973) seemed similar enough to Kripke or possible worlds semantics for modal logic to warrant optimism on a plausible interpretation.
-First let's see what a core issue was: paradoxes like 3 to 4 in figure 1 are conditionals featuring (classical and normal modal) logical truths in their consequent or falsities in their antecedent.
+The frame semantics developed by R. Routley and V. Routley (1972) and R. Routley and R. Meyer (1972a,b, 1973) seemed similar enough to Kripke or possible worlds semantics for modal logic to warrant optimism on a plausible interpretation.
+First let's see what a core issue was: paradoxes like 3-5 in figure 1 are conditionals featuring (classical and normal modal) logical truths in their consequent or falsities in their antecedent.
 These are supposed to hold everywhere and, respectively, nowhere in logical space.
-Then where can we find situations falsifying the former, or verifying the latter, while at the same time retaining their status as logical truths and falsities?
+Then where can we find situations falsifying the former, or verifying the latter, while at the same time retaining their status as logical truths/falsities?
 Routley and Meyer addressed the issue by resorting to situations different from classically possible worlds.
-To see how these work, we will introduce (a small variation on) the simplified semantics for relevant logics due to Priest and Sylvan (1992) and Restall (1993); this is easier to work with and has become somewhat canonical after being adopted in Priest's (2008) classic textbook.
+To see how these work, we will introduce (a small variation on) the simplified semantics for relevant logics due to Priest and Sylvan (1992) and Restall (1993); this is easier to work with and has become somewhat canonical after being adopted in Priest (2008)'s classic textbook.

-A relevant model for the language above is a tuple M = (W, 0, R, C, i), where:
+A relevant model for the language above is a tuple M = (W, 0, R, C, i) where:

-W is a set of worlds $0 \in W$ is the base world $R \subseteq W^3$ is a ternary relation $C \subseteq W^2$ is a binary relation $i: W \times At \rightarrow \{1, 0\}$ is an interpretation function such that, for all $x, y \in W$:
+- W is a set of worlds

+- $0 \in W$ is the base world

+- $R \subseteq W^3$ is a ternary relation

+- $C \subseteq W^2$ is a binary relation

+- $i: W \times \mathsf{At} \to \{1,0\}$ is an interpretation function

+such that, for all $x, y \in W$:

-R0xy if and only if x = y.
+$$R0xy$$ if and only if $x = y$ (1)